CodisTech/InventoryTrackerPublic/docs/DATABASE.md

-# CODIS Database Schema
+# Inventory Management System Database Schema

-This document provides a detailed overview of the database schema used in the CODIS Inventory Management System.
+This document provides a detailed overview of the database schema used in the Inventory Management System.

 ## Overview

-CODIS uses a relational database structure powered by PostgreSQL (in production) with an in-memory storage option available for development and testing.
+The system uses a relational database structure powered by PostgreSQL (in production) with an in-memory storage option available for development and testing.
 The schema is designed to efficiently track inventory items, personnel, transactions, and user accounts.

 ## Tables